ietf-wg-cellar/ebml-specification/specification.markdown

 #### default

-Within an EBML Schema, the XPath of `@default` attribute is `/EBMLSchema/element/@default`.
+Within an EBML Schema, the XPath of the `@default` attribute is `/EBMLSchema/element/@default`.

 If an Element is mandatory (has a minOccurs value greater than zero) but not written within its Parent Element or stored as an Empty Element, then the EBML Reader of the EBML Document **MUST** semantically interpret the EBML Element as present with this specified default value for the EBML Element.